alexeysas/drl-continuous-control/README.md

 ### Instructions

-Run Notebook using command "jupyter notebook" and follow the instructions in `Navigation.ipynb` to get started with training the agent!
+Run Notebook using command "jupyter notebook" and follow the instructions in `Continuous_Control.ipynb` to get started with training the agent!